DinoHub/clearml-data-migration/README.md

 The following ClearML data and configurations **will** be successfully migrated from `<Source Environment>` to `<Target Environment>`:

 - **Datasets, Tasks & Pipelines**: ClearML-managed datasets, Tasks & Pipelines with the following statuses will be migrated: **created, in_progress, ~~stopped~~, ~~closed~~, ~~failed~~, completed, ~~queued~~, published, publishing,** and ~~**unknown**~~.
 The migration will include metadata under the following tabs, except where noted in the "Data that will not be migrated" section:
+  - Tabs:
     - Execution
     - Configuration
     - Artifacts
     - Dataview
     - Info
     - Console
     - Scalar
     - Plots
     - Debug samples
+  - ClearML Task / Dataset IDs
+  - ClearML Dataset Versions' Lineage
+  - Ability to download the same dataset using Dataset.get(dataset_id=dataset_id).get_local_copy() before and after migration in source and target environment respectively.
+  - Label Tags

 - **S3 Data**:
   1. PMT needs be clear on what data they wish to migrate and export their S3 data from `<Source Environment>` into a zipped folder.
 (If PMT needs, PMT can get bash script to perform S3 export from Jovan from AI-Engineering Cluster)